Le0v1n/Le0v1n.github.io/PyTorch/Books/README.md

 --------

-By the way, I'm not the author of this book, and I'll read this book as well as add some my own understanding.
+By the way, I'm not the author of this book, and I just read this book as well as add some my own understanding.

 All in all, I did not profit from this project, and I put this project in the repository just for backup purposes.